shelld3v/RCE-python-oneliner-payload/README.md

 # Python one-liner bind shell
-A python bind shell single line code for both Unix and Windows, you can use this on whatever python version you like (2 or 3).
+A python bind shell single line code for both Unix and Windows.
 This special useful for pentester when they found an RCE in a python server but they can't create a new file.
 Also adminstrator will able to create a bind shell to server with just a single code very simple.

 #Payloads:
 ##The host command (to create a bind shell):